 White shorts with Wales' signature stripe reappeared in 1972 and the crest was somewhat smaller than previous versions.
 The kit was slightly modified at the end of 1974, when Umbro's trademark appeared on the shirt and the motto was removed from below the crest.
 This version was worn in only three games, all European Championship qualifiers.
 The unusual green and yellow change kit was used just once in Katowice against Poland although there was no reason for the change, as Poland traditionally wear white shirts and red shorts.
 Another inexplicable change was made in May of the following year when Wales played at Hampden in plain yellow shirts.

 For one calendar year, the FAW switched to Bukta as their kit supplier.
 The "home" strip was identical to the previous Umbro version aside from the Bukta logo.
-An attractive change kit in "daffodil yellow" and green was used when Wales met Hungary in Budapest on 16 April 1975.
+An attractive change kit in "daffodil yellow" and white was worn against Hungary and Luxembourg.
 The simplified FAW crest was also used.

 Admiral had quickly earned a reputation for their groundbreaking designs for English and Scottish clubs in the mid-70s.
 The FAW decided to adopt Admiral's iconic "tramline" design (favoured by Coventry City and Dundee).
 The result was one of the most popular Welsh kits of all time.
 For the first time, traditional red was combined with green and daffodil yellow, the colours reversed to excellent effect on the change kit.
 A short sleeved version was also produced in Aertex fabric for matches in hot weather; these were probably used for fixtures in Kuwait and Iran in 1977 and 1978 respectively.
 The yellow version was used only twice: a 0-1 defeat in Prague against Czechoslovakia in November 1977 and a 7-0 thrashing of Malta in a European Championship qualifier the following October.
-The home kit was worn on at least one occasion with the yellow stockings from the change kit.
+The home kit was worn with the yellow stockings from the change kit against Yugoslavia (May '76) and Scotland (Oct '77).

 Match worn versions were manufactured in cotton with stitched crest and logos whereas the replica versions were made from cheap nylon and had heat applied plastic logos that broke up after a few washes.